brandtdamman/hexagon-display/README.md

 ## License

 H.E.X.
-Display is licensed under GNU GPL v3.0, which can be found in (LICENSE)[LICENSE].
+Display is licensed under GNU GPL v3.0, which can be found in [LICENSE](LICENSE).